italian dessert recipes

 Apricot Bread Recipe

 This recipe is like a tea ring.
-It's a yeast bread with an apricot filling.
+You put the filling on the ring and fold the dough over.
 You can either glaze, dust with cinnamon and sugar - or leave it alone all that kind of stuff is listed in the substitution section below.

 Apricot Bread Recipe